Kaeleigh/secdevops_takehome/README.md

 Your deliverables are:

 * A repository on GitHub (public or private) with your work, accomplishing the goals set out in the instructions below.
+(Feel free to fork this repository if you'd like.)
 * A writeup (including diagrams if desired) of your infrastructure and setup.
 (Can be a readme type file in the repository if you want.)
 * Instructions for how to run your code ourselves and demonstrate the features, including any necessary services we need to sign up for, etc...
 (Can be a readme type file in the repository if you want.)